 Basic First Model

-To demonstrate basic Ventus capabilities, we will model a simple six-story building for winter and summer conditions.
+To demonstrate basic Ventus capabilities, we model a simple multi-story building for winter and summer conditions.

 PDF | Printable Version